Ry-F3/holdu/README.md

 <br>

+#### **Employee Profile Overview:**

+Originally intended for a more interactive experience, the Employee Profile Type had to be simplified to meet development time constraints.
+To align with the applicant model, users can apply and unapply for jobs, while employers can accept or reject their applications.

+Key features of this profile type include:

+- **Apply and Unapply:** Users can apply for jobs they're interested in and withdraw their applications if needed.

+- **Like Job Adverts:** Employees can express interest in job listings by liking them.

+- **Receive Alerts:** Stay informed about new job listings with alerts.

+- **Connect and Rate Profiles:** Connect with other users and rate their profiles based on interactions.

+While the current iteration provides basic functionality, future developments will include a management tool for employees to track and respond to their accepted applications, enhancing the overall user experience.

 ### **Mobile Design <code>profile_type="employer"</code>:**

 *Refer below to view the details and screenshots for the employer profiles mobile design experience.*

 <br>